<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252463768261371&amp;ev=PageView&amp;noscript=1">

 • Antagonist

-Again, none of the above is a must, if you've got that Protagonist, Want, and major Obstacle, you're all good.
+Again, none of the above are a must; if you've got that Protagonist, Want, and major Obstacle, you're good.
 But these additional elements don't hurt.
 (Actually, the logline for The Menu included the Antagonist.)

 Now it's time for some controversy.
 Didn't think a blog post about loglines could possibly be controversial, right?
 Wrong!
 I'm going there.
 Get ready for me to set the Internet ablaze!